pietervdvn/MapComplete/Docs/CalculatedTags.md

 The total length of a feature in meters (and in kilometers, rounded to one decimal for '_length:km').
 For a surface, the length of the perimeter

+### Theme-defined keys

+If 'units' is defined in the layoutConfig, then this metatagger will rewrite the specified keys to have the canonical form (e.g. `1meter` will be rewritten to `1m`)

 ### _country